kikora/math_visuals/infra/static-site/README.md

 ### Resource retention

-The stack retains the S3 bucket and CloudFront origin request policy on delete or replacement so previously uploaded assets and shared policies are not removed unintentionally.
-Clean them up manually only when you intend to fully remove the static site infrastructure.
+The stack retains the S3 bucket on delete or replacement so previously uploaded assets are not removed unintentionally.
+Clean it up manually only when you intend to fully remove the static site infrastructure.

+Origin request and cache policies use AWS-managed IDs so the stack no longer creates its own origin request policy.
+This avoids `Another origin request policy with the same name already exists` failures when recreating the stack after a previous deployment left a retained policy behind.

 ### Allowing API write methods via CloudShell